Why you should Move to Lisbon

 Safe & Stable

 Portugal is one of the safest countries in the world, with a very low crime rate.
-And while there is still poverty here, the strong family values here permeate to society as a whole and you never feel unsafe.
+And while there is still poverty here, the strong family values here permeate society as a whole and you never feel unsafe.
 Being part of the EU also brings stability and support from its neighbours.
 It’s one of the most open, tolerant and welcoming cultures that we have ever experienced.

 I’ve put this further down the list because often I feel bad talking about how good the weather is here - particularly to the team back in Bristol.
 But since you made it this far, I’m going to say it: the weather is amazing.
 From January 1st we’ve been going to the beach every weekend.
-The children run around naked all day, then we have a seafood dinner in a cafe and watch the sun sink into the sea.
+The children run around barely clothed all day, then we have a seafood dinner in a cafe and watch the sun sink into the sea.
 The weather allows us to spend a good deal of time outside enjoying it with the family.

 A consistent 20° and sunny in Spring; 30° plus and scorching in Summer and Autumn, then a little changeable in Winter (November and December) where it can hover around 15° with sun and some occasional (much needed) rain.
 Every day we wake up and it’s bright, clear and colourful - it fills us with inspiration and optimism.
 The city is also known as The City of Light - and indeed the light here is beautiful.